Industrial Toys: Approach

-CEO Alex Seropian explained to Gamespot.com "The things that we're focused on simply fall into three categories: plan, team, and execution.
+CEO Alex Seropian explained to GameSpot "The things that we're focused on simply fall into three categories: plan, team, and execution.
 Our plan is really to treat the device like it's its own platform.
 So many core offerings are brought over to the platform from other places, and the ones that aren't are developed with that mind-set.
 So one of the things we're working on constantly doing is tearing away those preconceptions of what a core game is and starting over with the ideas that we have on that mobile platform.
 And it really just boils down to designing for the device.

 The second thing is our team.
 We are going to invest millions in this space.
 And we are assembling what I think is a dream team to go after core gamers on mobile, and we haven't even announced half the folks that are working on our first project.
 In the coming months we hope to be able to talk about more of the people who are working on it.
 And I think that's one of the most fundamental things about it, is the talent.

 And the third bit, about execution, it really comes down to production value.
 The teams that are working really well on mobile right now I think bring a lot of production value but don't necessarily bring a lot of scope, which I think makes a lot of sense for the device.
 Because the play pattern on mobile is so much different from other platforms in terms of how people engage with the game.
 Some people will sit on a couch for a long time, but often they don't.
 Often they'll be in and out.
 And you have to keep that in mind, to design to that play pattern.
 How you treat scope has a big impact on that.
 Designing big long levels where you have to engage 30 minutes at a time doesn't work so well.
 Creating scope for production value is good…everyone loves production value, right?
 Great story, great visuals--bringing that to the platform could be really cool."